August 31 Jul - 21 Aug 2018

 The Rwandan education system has faced many challenges, including in the aftermath of the Genocide and recently with the change of language from French to English.
-In 2017 LRTT returns to Nyamasheke to build on the successful pilot.
+LRTT has been working in Nyamasheke District since 2016 and continuing to support the government education reforms.

-Arriving in Kigali, one of the nicest and safest capital cities in Africa, you will visit the genocide museum and start get to understand the complex history.
+Arriving in Kigali, one of the safest and most developed capital cities in Africa, you will visit the genocide museum and start get to understand the complex history.
 You will then travel through rolling hills to the remote south west corner of Rwanda, the second poorest district.

 To prepare for the conference days your Team Leaders and Rwanda Aid will run training and support your planning.
 You will then lead workshop sessions in pairs to your group of around ten Rwandan teachers.
 Between conference days you will visit their schools to coach them through improvements to their teaching.